 World AIDS Day is important because it reminds us that HIV has not gone away.
 There is still a vital need to increase awareness and fight prejudice.

 World AIDS Day is an opportunity for us to show solidarity with the millions of people living with HIV worldwide.
-Let us come together on 27 November to pray for and with them.
+Let us come together on 26 November to pray for and with them at Mass.